 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-- Vegetable stock and water - stock adds depth and richness to the risotto.
-If you don't have vegetable stock paste, you can substitute it with 2 teaspoons of vegetable stock powder, or simply use 4 cups of liquid vegetable stock in place of both the water and stock paste.
+- Vegetable stock paste and water - if you don't have stock paste, use 2 teaspoons of stock powder instead, or simply use 4 cups of liquid stock in place of both.

 Variations

-- Vegetarian option - simply omit the bacon and add mushrooms or extra zucchini for flavour.
+- Vegetarian - skip the bacon and add sliced mushrooms or extra zucchini instead.
+Still absolutely delicious.

-- Gluten-free - the recipe is naturally gluten-free, just double-check your stock and seasonings.
+- Gluten-free - the recipe is naturally gluten-free, just double-check your stock and bacon packaging.

-- Nut-free - skip the flaked almonds or replace with toasted seeds.
+- Nut-free - skip the flaked almonds or replace with toasted pepitas for a bit of crunch.

 How To Make Pumpkin & Bacon Risotto